atomicgamedeveloper/DTaaS/docs/user/digital-twins/devops/benchmark.md

 ### JSON Format

 The exported JSON contains detailed information about each task and its trials.
-Note that "Trials" in the JSON represents individual iterations of a task, and each trial contains an "Execution" array with the pipeline execution details.
+Each trial represents one iteration of a task, and contains an `executions` array with the pipeline execution details.
+The configuration is shared at the task level, while each execution includes its runner tag.

 ```JSON
 {